-This got me thinking….can I pair this with my Harmony Elite remote and include it as part of my multi-room music configuration?
+This got me thinking…can I pair this with my Harmony Elite remote and include it in my multi-room music configuration?
 Check and check!

 Then this got me thinking further…some of you out there may be curious about which universal remotes can be used to control your Bose speakers.
 So, I surveyed the landscape, dug in my heels, and…